Types of soffit

 Roofing

-The answer to 'types of soffit' is that there are several common types of soffit that homeowners can choose from.
-Soffit refers to the underside of the roof's overhang, and it serves both functional and aesthetic purposes.
+The answer to 'types of soffit' is that there are several common types of soffit that can be used on homes.
+Soffit is the underside of the roof overhang that extends past the exterior walls, and it serves both functional and aesthetic purposes.

 Step-by-Step Guide